 Admission: FREE to the shrine and surrounding valley

 The Ena Valley in Ena City is a must see location in Autumn.
 The red and yellow of the beautiful maple leaves create a mesmerizing reflection in the emerald-green water of the river.
 The best spot to enjoy this breath-taking sight is from a sightseeing boat on the water.
 Make sure to take a soak in the hot spring bath to continue the fabulous view.
 I recommend the early evening to see the sun setting in all its glory.

 Admission: FREE to the valley

 Gifu Park located right under Mount Kinka in Gifu City is where samurai warlord, Oda Nobunaga made his famous palace and home.
-The park is stunning in Autumn with the whole park coming alive in brilliant red and yellow colours.
-Gifu Castle at the summit of Mount Kinka is also spectacular when surrounded by Autumn colours.
+The park is stunning in Autumn with the whole park coming alive in brilliant red and yellow colors.
+Gifu Castle at the summit of Mount Kinka is also spectacular when surrounded by Autumn colors.
 There is a Chrysanthemum Flower Show held every year from late October to late November.